zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 Thus the shape of the curve drawn from Epic on the time/complexity graph is quite different from the others.
 It's far too expensive if your customer just needs to write and read a SQL database.
-However if the complexity is high enough, it's the cheaper approach you can adopt (IMHO the DDD curve would be similar, but this is quite debated... to my money, a man with an hammer should be able to estimate nails).
+However if the complexity is high enough, it's the cheapest approach you can adopt (IMHO the DDD curve would be similar, but this is quite debated... to my money, a man with an hammer should be able to estimate nails).